Lefkada: Geography

 The famous beach of Porto Katsiki is located on Lefkada's west coast.
 Lefkada was attached to mainland Greece (see below about Homer's Ithaca being Lefkada).
 The Corinthians dug a trench in the 7th century BC on its isthmus.

 The southernmost tip of the island is called Cape Dukato, a name sometimes applied to the whole island.

 Climate

-The island has a typical Mediterranean climate: hot summers and cool winters, especially in the mountains.
+The island has a typical Mediterranean climate with hot summers and cool winters, or Csa according to the Köppen climate classification system.